-In the late 1980s, Korean exchange rate policy faced a situation called the "three blessings" or "three lows" of the low yen/dollar rate, low oil prices and low world interest rates.
-The first of these gave Korea an export stimulus, the second reduced the cost of energy imports, while the third lowered the cost of servicing external debt.
-The major issue at the time was how to avoid this windfall causing an unsustainable inflationary boom and whether to allow the won to appreciate or to repay external debt.
+In the late 1980s, Korean exchange rate policy faced a situation called the "three blessings" or "three lows": low yen-dollar rate, low oil prices, and low world interest rates.
+The first of these gave Korea an export stimulus, the second reduced the cost of energy imports, and the third lowered the cost of servicing external debt.
+The major issue at the time was how to prevent this windfall from causing an unsustainable inflationary boom and whether to allow the won to appreciate or to repay external debt.